 Discrimination or harassment of any sort interferes with that environment.
 Therefore, discrimination or harassment on the basis of actual or perceived race, color, creed, religion, national origin, sex/gender, gender identity, gender expression, marital status, familial (or parental) status, disability, status with regard to public assistance, sexual orientation, age, family care leave status or veteran status or any other protected class defined by law (“discrimination or harassment”) is prohibited and will not be tolerated.
 Retaliation against a person who reports or complains about discrimination or harassment, or who participates in or supports the investigation of a discrimination or harassment complaint, is also prohibited and will not be tolerated.

 Any member of the Mitchell Hamline community found to have violated this policy is subject to disciplinary or corrective action, up to and including termination or expulsion.

-Additional resources regarding non-discrimination and harassment include the School’s Sexual Misconduct Policy for Students and the School’s Sexual Misconduct Policy for Employees and Third Parties, located at Handbooks and Policies on The Summit.
+Additional resources regarding non-discrimination and harassment include the School’s Title IX Sexual Harassment Policy (Student Respondent), the Sex Discrimination and Sexual Misconduct Policy (Student Respondent), and the Title IX Sexual Harassment Policy (Employee Respondent) and the Sex Discrimination and Sexual Misconduct Policy (Employee Respondent), located at Handbooks and Policies on The Summit.